 This serious charge occurs if your license is suspended or revoked as the result of a D.U.I. offense.
 The offense has a minimum mandatory jail term of two days, which must be served as 48 hours consecutive with no work release.
 The defendant can also receive probation, a fine, and up to six months in jail as part of the sentence if convicted.
 Contact their Phoenix criminal defense attorneys for representation.

-At Montano Arentz & Handler, PLLC, their Phoenix and Tucson area criminal defense attorneys can defend your professional license against suspension.
+At Montano Arentz & Associates, PLLC, their Phoenix and Tucson area criminal defense attorneys can defend your professional license against suspension.
 Liquor license defense is common.
 They can also assist with legal or medical ethics defense and with defenses in many other professions.
-Please contact Montano Arentz & Handler, PLLC to obtain more information.
+Please contact Montano Arentz & Associates, PLLC to obtain more information.

 Upon a conviction of a criminal offense causing economic loss to any person, the court in its discretion may order all or a portion of a fine imposed on the defendant to be allocated as restitution or may order the defendant to pay restitution independent of the fine, to the person who suffered the economic loss caused by the criminal conduct.
 The court is not authorized to consider the economic circumstances of the defendant in determining the amount of restitution but has discretion in ordering the manner of the payment.
 If the probation officer or court has reason to believe that the court ordered restitution is not being made, such information must be reported to the court and the court may revoke the defendant's probation, parole or community supervision.